okukubrianokoth/Address-Book-/README.md

 - View all saved contacts
 - Edit and update contact details
 - Delete contacts with confirmation
-- Search contacts by name, username, or email
+- Search contacts by name, username, or email.
 - Sort contacts alphabetically (A–Z / Z–A)

 ---